isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 of law and/or fact)</p>
 </li>
 <li>
-<p>whether the Appeal Committee needs to hear the matter afresh</p>
+<p>whether the independent Appeal Committee needs to hear the matter afresh</p>
 <p></p>
 </li>
 </ul>